© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow at Roskruge Beacon is a scheduled monument protected by Historic England under reference 1004630.
 View the official record →

-Bowl barrow at Roskruge Beacon is a Neolithic or Bronze Age burial mound situated on high ground in Cornwall.
+Bowl barrow at Roskruge Beacon is a Bronze Age burial monument located on the moorland of Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004630.

 Bowl barrow at Roskruge Beacon is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004630.